 To support the government and the country the clinic is temporarily closed.
-We plan to re-open on the 20th April 2020 if government advice allows.
 Our team are available to support you, between 1000 – 1230 Monday to Friday, via email and phone.

 Social distancing doesn't mean we can't be social!
 Whilst our clinic doors are temporarily closed, the team are posting lots of skincare and treatment information and advice on our social media channels for you all!

 Due to furlough arrangements we are now running a skeleton team, so please be patient as we respond to your queries - thank you.